neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 audience.
 Note, this is not just for fun, the proposals shall be followed up by the various interlinked bodies of NeIC (XT, provider forum, data management forum, project management forum) ... not kidding.
-Plus, the best proposal and quickest evaluators (everyone) will win prices.
+Plus, the best proposal (criteria: originality, feasibility, and enjoyment) and quickest evaluators (per team using bingo cards) will win prices.

-Tentative evaluation criteria

-- originality
-- feasibility
-- enjoyment

 ### Format

-Cross-team groups of staff will work together on the task.
-Project managers (project specific) and XT members (strategy related) will be available to answer any question coming up during phases 1 & 2 (see schedule below).
-Communication between groups and project managers and XT members shall happen via Slack channels, e.g., on
+Cross-team groups of all NeICers (staff, project managers, XT, ... everyone) will work together on the task.
+Communication between groups is possible, but groups will be evalated separately.
-\#tryggve for questions about Tryggve or on \#xt for questions about the strategy.
-In case, network or Slack is unavailable there will be a fallback solution.

-### Schedule
+### Tentative Schedule & Rooms

-15:00-15:10 Introduction (session format, task, goals, rules, groups, roles)
+15:00-15:10 Phase 0: Introduction (session format, task, goals, rules, groups, roles)

 15:10-15:50 Phase 1: Collect information & sketch potential collaborations